In this Article

 Causes of High WBC Count During Pregnancy

-The stress during pregnancy is not just emotional but also physical.
-This increases white blood cells higher than the usual rate to shield the body from harm.
-Therefore, you should practise yoga and meditation to destress yourself.
+Stress during pregnancy is not just emotional but also physical.
+This causes the white blood cell count to be higher than the usual rate to shield the body from harm.
+Therefore, you should practise yoga and meditation to de-stress.

 Any bacterial or fungal infection varying from the common cold to UTI increases the white blood cells.
-Take precautions to keep yourself safe and away from such infections.
-Your immune system is busy shielding you more than ever before, so take good care of yourself.
+Take precautions to keep yourself safe from such infections.
+Your immune system is busy shielding you, now more than ever, so take good care of yourself.

 4. Leukaemia or Autoimmune Disease

-Autoimmune diseases such as Crohn’s disease and Graves’ disease or leukaemia increases in non-functional white blood cells.
-Unlike in other cases, these cells do not do anything but just increases alarmingly large.
+Autoimmune diseases such as Crohn’s diseases, Graves’ disease, or Leukaemia increase non-functional white blood cells.
+Unlike other cases, these cells do not do anything, but just increase to alarming quantities.